cehteh/unsynn/ROADMAP.md

 * add rust types
   * f32: 32-bit floating point number
   * f64: 64-bit floating point number (default)
+* Benchmarking
+  * optimize the unsynn! macro (and keyword!, operator!)
+    This can be done by refactoring the @aspect clauses into dedicated (#[doc(hidden)] unsynn_aspect!) macros and reordering some clauses.
+But to start this work we need a solid benchmark for the macros first.
+  * benchmark unsynn-rust grammars
+* Brainfart: a build-macro crate (benchmark!)
+  * library that expands *_unsynn.rs to *_parser.rs from build.rs

 # Design Priorities